-He has coauthored a trio of books:
+He also coauthored a trio of books:

 - on conservation and former four-term Idaho Governor Cecil Andrus;